Using Scope in a Loop - How To

 Loop Map Operations - Usage and Examples describes the Direct Link functionality.

 Container Scope is per Page.
-When scope is set on a MapEach Loop in Page 1, clicking Page 2 sets scope on Home in Page 2.
+When scope is set on a MapEach Loop in Page 1, selecting Page 2 sets scope on Home in Page 2.

-When you click a container, the source and target node links are highlighted in green.
-In the example below, the Company Mapping, Dept Mapping, and Employee Mapping scopes are set.
+When you select a container, the source and target node links are highlighted in green.
+In the following example, the Company Mapping, Dept Mapping, and Employee Mapping scopes are set.
 The breadcrumb trail shows the MapEach Loop hierarchy.
 Employee Mapping is the last item in the breadcrumb trail and is therefore the current scope.
 The Employee Mapping node is highlighted in green:

 On the Tools menu, select Options.